jescaryanneacosta/IMAGPRO_MP1/README.md

 Report the results for the images and your image.
 </p>
 <p>
-3. [Basic Signal Processing] Take the first image:
+3.[Basic Signal Processing] Take the first image:
 Apply amplification and attenuation operations onto the image by a factor of 0.3.
 What did you notice?
 What does the operation imply?
 Try to do element-wise multiplication of the values 0.1, 0,2, 0.5, and 1.0 to the image.